Franco T.,

 The average mid-sized company wastes 30% of its SaaS budget.
 Not out of malice, but because no one has a clear overview.
 Ghost users, incorrect tiers, duplicate tools.
 The problem is not a money problem.
 It is a visibility problem.

-Imagine you are spending 10,000 Swiss Francs on software every month.
-Of that, 3,000 Francs directly end up in the trash.
+Imagine you spend 10,000 Swiss francs on software every month.
+Of that, 3,000 Swiss francs go straight into the trash.

 Not because someone is cheating you.
-Not because the teams are careless.
+Not because your teams are careless.
 But because the SaaS ecosystem is inherently chaotic.

 The best part?
-Most companies treat this 30% like normal operating costs.
-"It happens everywhere," they say.
+Most companies treat this 30% as a normal operating expense.
+"That happens everywhere," they say.

 (Yes.
 But it doesn’t have to.)